-There are welfare and health requirements that owners need to meet when keeping birds.
+Poultry includes chickens, hens, geese, peacocks and roosters.
+There are welfare and health requirements that owners need to meet when keeping poultry.
 Check the Wellington Consolidated Bylaw 2008, Part 2 Animals for more information.

 Roosters are not allowed to be kept in urban areas.
 Crowing roosters are nuisance issue for urban communities.
 However, you can apply for permission from the Council to keep roosters in an urban area.